 While accessing your provider’s DNS management interface you’ll have a few options.
 These are the ones you’re most likely to use:

-Nameservers – Use Nameservers to point your domain at another provider.
-As this redirects everything website, email, FTP.
+- Nameservers – Use Nameservers to point your domain at another provider.
+This redirects everything website, email, FTP.

 All of these can be edited using your registrar’s system and some can also be edited using cPanel.
 And I suggest using cPanel where possible as it gives you more flexibility.